kolinabir/Most-Complex-TODO-APP/README.md

 ## Contributing

-This is an educational project demonstrating extreme over-engineering.
+This is an hobby project demonstrating extreme over-engineering.
 Each component is built from scratch to show how modern web frameworks work under the hood.

 ## License